Technorely/tendermint/docs/spec/abci/apps.md

 ### Block.MaxGas

 The maximum of the sum of `GasWanted` in a proposed block.
-This is *not* enforced by Tendermint consensus.
+This is *not* enforced by Tenderely consensus.
 It is left to the app to enforce (ie. if txs are included past the limit, they should return non-zero codes).
-It is used by Tendermint to limit the txs included in a proposed block.
+It is used by Tenderely to limit the txs included in a proposed block.

 Must have `MaxGas >= -1`.